 Allow the ingredients to cool down

 Cut the meat

 Cut the onion

 What do we mean by “beautify”?
 Place the salad on a flat plate, shape it as a dome then put a thin layer of mayonnaise on top.
 Place on the mayonnaise pieces of olives or red peppers to make a nice design on it.
 I didn’t have the time to do that, but looks nice, does it not?
 In this case, the “designer” used pieces of olives, carrots, and green parsley leaves for decoration.

 Useful tips for Making Russian Potato Salad Olivier

-- Never over boil the vegetables.
-If overboiled they might disintegrate when mixes and we don’t want mashed potatoes, we want them cubed.
+- Never over-boil the vegetables.
+If overboiled they might disintegrate when mixed and we don’t want mashed potatoes, we want them cubed.

 - It’s ok if you allow the ingredients to cool down just enough to be comfortable to touch to work with them, but when adjusting for taste allow the salad to fully cool down because warm food tastes feel differently when tested for salt.